Architecture¶

 Response findings are recorded to the analytics store and audit log with response. location prefix (e.g., response.content).
 Controlled by response_secrets and response_injection pipeline stages — both disabled by default (opt-in).

-Async mode (community): response is forwarded immediately, scanned in background thread, findings recorded post-hoc.
-Pro adds buffered/blocking mode and custom injection patterns via rules engine.
+Async mode (default): response is forwarded immediately, scanned in background thread, findings recorded post-hoc.
+Plugins may register a buffered/blocking mode via the set_response_scan_hook extension hook.

 MCP Scanning¶